 My personal favorites as of 2015:

 - Red wine: Frontenac is new at our vineyard and the wine I have had from it is very good.
 Baco Noir is another of my personal favorites.

 - White wine: Vignoles is a very solid white wine variety and improves many others in a blend.
 Many people have made vignoles as a very sweet "Ice Wine" type - but that is not how I like it.
 Recently we have been drinking a lot of VERY NICE FRESH Cayuga and Niagara.

 See White Winemaking - The story continues.....

 - Blue/Black Jelly grape: New York Muscat is a wonderful blue jelly grape with a muscat flavor.
-Unfortunately it does not bear a heavy crop and we only have two rows.
+Unfortunately it does not bear a heavy crop and we only have one row.

 - White Seedless: Lakemont has beautiful clusters and I like the fact that it is not bothered by birds as much as others.